dmitryro/celery-docker-redis-mysql/gui/README.md

 `templates/index.html` and related javascript Vue code in `vue_app.js`.

-The template index.html is a standard html template using Vue2 for interctivity and
+The template `index.html` is a standard html template using `Vue2` to add some  interactivity.
+It's default Jinja2 template with no sub-templates.
-This will expose the Flask application's endpoints on port `5000` as well as a flower server for monitoring workers on port `5555`
+Bootstrap is used for responsive layout.

 ### TODO
 - Add support for `webpack`, `yarn`, `npm` to use with `Vue`.